 Do you need support for your business or nonprofit?
 Below are resources serving Highland County.
 Most offer their services for free.
 Whether you are starting out or expanding, searching for grants, or increasing your marketing, we encourage you to take advantage!

 The Highland Center: With telework space to rent, conference rooms, commercial kitchen, auditorium, and programs to support the community, the mission of The Highland Center is to serve all citizens of Highland County by being a catalyst for cultural and economic development.

 Highland Economic Development Authority (EDA): The Highland EDA provides an annual Grant Incentive Program to encourage the growth and success of small businesses located in Highland County.
 The program goals are to encourage entrepreneurship, provide new job opportunities for local residents, and increase the commercial tax base in our region.

-Highland Tourism Council: Their annual Marketing Assistance Program provides the opportunity for local organizations to receive funds to stimulate new tourism initiatives or assist in the growth of existing programs or events.
+Highland Tourism Council: Their annual Marketing Assistance Grant Program - now held once in the fall and once in the spring - provides the opportunity for local organizations to receive funds to stimulate new tourism initiatives or assist in the growth of existing programs or events.

 - Central Shenandoah Planning District Commission (CSPDC): The CSPDC works with its member jurisdictions, communities and agencies to provide high-quality planning, technical assistance, and facilitation of services that address local, regional and state needs in an innovative, timely and cooperative manner.
 Covering everything from land use planning, transportation, water and waste-water utilities, natural resource management, affordable housing, economic and community development, disaster mitigation and preparedness, agritourism to human services, the CSPDC is an invaluable asset to the quality of life in the Shenandoah Valley.